damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

        - Maintenance by integrating analysis, measurement and periodic test activities
     - Regular adjusting machinery if it's necessary
 2. Environmental management
     - Protection against the hot or cold weather conditions
     - Determining the acceptable temperature range
 3. Identifying the defective components
     - The equipment performance monitoring
-    - Outline the main troubleshooting of the system components
     - How to detect a defective component
     - Fault elimination
     - Verification of fault elimination